 Why beet juice?
 I’m collaborating with other talented YouTubers for Tastemade‘s new “Hero Series“, and the ingredient for this month’s series is beets.
 At the end of my YouTube video, you will see the playlist of all the recipes so please check them out!

-How To Make Udon Noodles 手打ちうどんの作り
+Watch How To Make Udon Noodles 手打ちうどんの作り

 Making delicious udon noodles at home requires just water, salt, and flour, and nothing beats the flavor and texture of fresh homemade udon.